 So the bird act was fun, but similar to the ones we’ve seen in high minded conservation projects in the UK, although generally the trainers there are not dressed as pirates; the bareback riders were impressive but slight compared to their extremely sturdy shire-esque mounts; Mama is reasonably sure it’s easier to get dogs to jump over things, even other dogs, than sing; the horses going through dressage moves without actually being in physical contact with their trainer were beautiful, but we watched the same thing in Hyde Park just this week, albeit without the music and the shiny harnesses.

 But there were elephants too.
 Elephants carrying people.
 And an elephant standing on a ball, a genuinely awesome moment.
-Mama would like to extend the trainers a bit of trust regarding that trick although that might be because secretly, Mama was thrilled to bits with the steampunk Jules Verne theme to the finale, even if the costume changes fro the dancers got a bit dizzying after a while.
-Your mileage may well vary.
+Mama would like to extend the trainers a bit of trust regarding that trick, but these large exotic animal finales are the ones that get circuses a bad name.

 Depending on your decision, by and large the Nikulin Circus is one of the places to take the under tens in Moscow.
 And the over tens.
 You don’t even have to spend a fortune.
 The performers do project the best bits towards the high paying punters at the ‘front’.
 But because it is, after all, a circus and so the performance space is in the round and since all the artists, human and animal, spend quite a bit of the time racing, swinging or flying around the circle, Mama does not plan to be spending any more money next time we go.
 Look out for ticket selling kiosks all around town for the better deals.